This post was originally published by Lisa Hufford on LinkedIn.

 About Lisa Hufford

 Lisa Hufford is the founder & CEO of Simplicity Consulting—a $34M company that helps innovative companies accelerate growth with strategic sales and marketing programs.
+She's also the author of Navigating the Talent Shift: How to build on-demand teams that drive innovation, control costs, and get results and the Personal Brand Playbook.

 About Simplicity Consulting